fuchsteufelswild/KingsRaid/README.md

 Playable Link: https://vahsi.itch.io/kings-raid

 The first game I made with Unity.
-The main purpose is to learn core Unity features and to implement basic RPG features such as Inventory-Store-Character Screen system, Item system includes various types with dynamic creation, Companion-Enemy AI system, and other simple implementations.
+The main purpose of this game is to learn core Unity features and to implement basic RPG features such as Inventory-Store-Character Screen system, Item system includes various types with dynamic creation, Companion-Enemy AI system, and other simple implementations.

 The class diagram of the game is at the below: